QubitPi/QubitPi/README.md

 <div align="center">

 <h1>
-Wherever there’s language, there’s an application for NLP
+Wherever There is Language, There is an Application for NLP
 </h1>

 </div>